Residential Parking in Philadelphia: A Primer on Permits

 I have a Residential Parking Permit, but I’m currently driving a rental vehicle.
 What should I do?

 Residential Parking Permits are valid to specific license plates.
-If you need to temporarily transfer your permit to a rental vehicle, you may contact our permit office at 215-683-9730 for assistance.
-You may also utilize the Day Passes and Temporary Parking Passes mentioned above.
+If you are driving a rental vehicle, you may utilize the Day Passes and Temporary Parking Passes mentioned above.
 Additional information on Day Passes and Temporary Parking Passes can also be found here.

 I’m moving!
 What happens to my Parking Permit?